The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

 An \emph{open metric ribbon graph} is an open ribbon graph together with a positive metric $\ell:E\to\R_+.$ We sometimes write $\ell_h,h\in H$ instead of $\ell_{h/s_1}.$

 \emph{Markings} of an open ribbon graph are markings,

-such that $m^I(\PP)=0,m^I(\I)\subset\Z_{\neq0}.$ A graph together with a marking is called a \emph{marked graph}.
+such that $\mmm^I(\PP)=0,\mmm^I(\I)\subset\Z_{\neq0}.$ A graph together with a marking is called a \emph{marked graph}.

-An isomorphism of marked graphs, and an automorphism of a marked graph are the expected notions. $Aut(G)$ denotes the group of automorphisms of $G.$ A metric is \emph{generic} if $(G,\ell)$ has no automorphisms.
+An isomorphism of marked graphs, and an automorphism of a marked graph are the expected notions. $\text{Aut}(G)$ denotes the group of automorphisms of $G.$ A metric is \emph{generic} if $(G,\ell)$ has no automorphisms.

-A ribbon graph is said to be closed if $V^B=0,$ it is said to be connected if the underlying graph is connected. \end{definition} Note that an half edge $h$ is canonically oriented away from its basepoint $h/s_0.$ Throughout the paper we identify boundary marked points, which are vertices, with their (unique) preimages in $B(G)=\B.$
+A ribbon graph is said to be closed if $V^B=0,$ it is said to be connected if the underlying graph is connected. \end{definition} The maps $f^B, ~f^\PPP$ should be thought of as the associations of the boundary marked points and the internal marked points of perimeter $0$ respectively, to the vertices of the graph formed by the symmetric JS differential.
+Requirements $(e),~(f)$ in this definition are the open counterparts of Requirement $(a)$ of Definition \ref{def:stable_closed_ribbon}.
+Note that a half edge $h$ is canonically oriented away from its base point $h/s_0.$ Throughout the paper we identify boundary marked points, which are vertices, with their (unique) preimages in $B(G)=\B.$

-\begin{rmk} Here, unlike in the closed case, the genus defect is not enough to classify surfaces with contracted components.
-In particular, there are several topologies and later also spin structures for given genus and sets of marked points.
-Although a combinatorial description can be written, for the purposes of this paper it is not needed. \end{rmk}
+\begin{rmk} Here, unlike the closed case, the genus defect is not enough to classify surfaces with contracted components.
+In particular, there are several topologies for a given genus, as mentioned in Remark \ref{rmk:top_type_open}, and the set of topologies grows as we add boundary marked points, which may be divided between different boundary components. \end{rmk} Figure \ref{fig:ribbon4_17} shows some examples of ribbon graphs.

 \begin{nn} By gluing disks along the faces, any open ribbon graph gives rise to a topological open oriented surface $\Sigma_G.$ This surface is a union of smooth surfaces, identified in a finite number of points.
-One can easily define its double, $(\Sigma_G)_\C,$ as in the non topological case. \end{nn} \begin{definition} The genus of the open graph $G$ is defined by
+One can easily define its double, $D(\Sigma_G)=(\Sigma_G)_\C,$ as in the non topological case. \end{nn} \begin{definition} The genus of the open graph $G$ is defined by

 The graph is \emph{stable} if $2g-2+|\B|+2(|\I|+|\PP|)>0.$ \end{definition}